-- Ctrl-End brings you to the last row

-- Ctrl-Home takes you back to the first row

-- Home takes you to the first column

-- End takes you to the last column.

-- The arrow keys move the cursor from cell to cell.
+Navigating the grid with the keyboard: Ctrl-End brings you to the last row, Ctrl-Home back to the first row, Home to go to the first column, and End to go to the last column.
+Of course, the arrow keys move the cursor from cell to cell.

-A rule can be dragged and dropped.
+The rules can be dragged and dropped.
 To do this, begin by selecting a rule (with a single left mouse click).
 You can optionally choose to select other rows by holding down the Ctrl key while selecting the other rows.
-Once you've selected all the rules to move, grab the selected rows by left clicking on one of the selected rows while the Ctrl key is held down, then move the mouse to the row you want.
-If you place the mouse cursor just above the header row (the one containing the column names), the Add-in will scroll up while you are "holding" the rows to drop.
-To scroll down, move the mouse into the bottom scrollbar area.
+Once you've selected all the rules to move, grab the selected rows by left clicking on one of the selected rows while the Ctrl key is held down.
+Then move the mouse to the row you need.
+If you place the mouse cursor just above the header row (the one containing the column names) the add-in will scroll up while you are "holding" the rows to drop.
+To cause scrolling down, move the mouse into the bottom scrollbar area.
 While scrolling, if the Shift key is pressed, the rows scrolling by will go into high speed mode (this is useful in case you have hundreds or even thousands of rules).
 Be sure to click the Save All Rules button to commit any changes.

 Note that the entire window is resizable, so that more of the rules can be shown in the window.
-You can resize the window by sliding the mouse to the lower right hand corner, click the mouse (to "grab" the window edge), then drag the mouse to resize the window.
+You can resize the window by sliding the mouse to the lower right hand corner, then clicking the mouse down (to "grab" the window edge), then slide the mouse to resize the window.